-These measures are to protect both the under 18s and the adult in these circumstances.
+These measures are to protect both the under 18s and the adult in accommodation circumstances.

-- Under 18s and over 18s should not share bedrooms - Under 18 males and under 18 females must not share bedrooms - Under 18s must not be expected to share a room with an instructor/coach or person in authority (unless this is with their parent).
+- To ensure privacy, it would be appropriate to consider accommodation needs appropriate to age, needs of the young person/child and gender. - Under 18s should not be expected to share a room with an instructor/coach or person in authority (unless this is with their parent).
 In some areas, e.g. an alpine hut, accommodation is on an open plan basis.